Thanks for making 2015 an awesome summer!

 Leadership Opportunities for Older Girls:

 Volunteer and Employment Opportunities - We are looking for your special skills, spirit, and appreciation of children.
 Camp programs include swimming, hiking, campers, nature, sports, games, horseback riding, dramatics, singing, boating, cookouts, canoeing, and living in the outdoors.
 Enjoy the fun and rewards of meeting and working with other adults and children in the outdoors.
 Adults will receive training in outdoor skills, teamwork, health, and safety standards.
-Check back in early 2014 for summer camp employment and volunteer opportunities.
+To find out more and to download an application, visit the summer camp employment page.
+For information on volunteering and an application, click here.

 Donate Now |